 Your rates are increasing

-Average full coverage car insurance rates increased 14 percent from 2022 to 2023.
+Average full coverage car insurance rates increased an average of 26 percent from 2023 to 2024.
 While rates are highly personalized and account for individual risk factors such as driving record and previous claims history, this increase was also due largely to inflation.
 Car insurance saw a delayed impact from the widespread inflation that took off during 2020 and 2021, according to the Insurance Information Institute.
-This, combined with an increase in claims as drivers got back on the road post-pandemic, may help explain the rate increases many drivers now continue to see.
+This, combined with an increase in claims as drivers got back on the road post-pandemic, may help explain the rate increases many drivers have experienced recently.

 With inflation’s lasting effect, auto insurance rates are likely to continue increasing.
 You may receive your policy renewal only to find that your new insurance premium no longer fits in your budget.
 Maybe your policy isn’t renewing yet, but you’ve seen a rate increase sooner due to a change you’ve made to the policy, like adding a driver or vehicle.
 Or you might not be facing any rate increase, and you’re simply curious if you can find cheaper car insurance coverage.

 Because rates are going up, this might be a great time to shop around for more affordable coverage.
-Just be sure to choose the same coverage limits that you currently have when doing comparison quotes, or as close as possible, so you get a true price comparison.
+Just be sure to choose the same coverage limits that you currently have when comparing quotes (or as close as possible), so you get a true price comparison.
 If you choose lower limits than you have now, you’ll likely get a cheaper quote, but you won’t truly know which company is offering the lower price for the coverage you want.

 You're moving to a new area